 - Breast Lift Prices – Mastopexy

 - Tummy Tuck Surgery Prices – Abdominoplasty

 Why do Cosmetic Surgery Prices Differ?

-Major price differences for plastic cosmetic surgery procedures often reflect the type of Doctor or Surgeon who is performing the operation – including their skills, expertise level and qualifications.
+Major price differences for plastic cosmetic surgery procedures often reflect the type of Doctor or Surgeon who is performing the operation.
+For instance what their skills, expertise level and qualifications are.

 While significant price differences may be confusing to cosmetic surgery patients at first, these differences typically indicate the surgery is either:

 - Surgery will not be done by an expert specialist plastic surgeon

 - Or, it’s being done using local anaesthetic methods in a backroom clinic.
 NOT a general anaesthetic in an accredited hospital